Vietnam.vn - Nền tảng quảng bá Việt Nam

 About three-quarters of Singaporeans are of Chinese descent, so many Chinese Mid-Autumn Festival customs and traditions are also adopted in Singapore.

-In the past, celebrations were centred in Chinatown, with goldfish and star lanterns hanging from shops on Temple Street and Smith Street.
+In the past, celebrations were concentrated in Chinatown, with goldfish and star-shaped lanterns hanging from shops on Temple Street and Smith Street.
 Traditional bakeries focused on selling mooncakes.

 Today, Singaporeans celebrate the Mid-Autumn Festival with lavish lantern displays across the city at places like Gardens by the Bay.
-The festival in Chinatown is also on a grander scale.
-The area is transformed into a bustling market with temporary stalls selling festive decorations and snacks.
+The festival in Chinatown is also bigger than before, with the area transformed into a bustling market with temporary stalls selling decorations and festive snacks.
 There are also lantern-painting competitions and live performances.

 Vietnam